 Message-based tracing allows trace level to be dynamically changed on a per-script execution request basis.
-Message-based tracing output is routed to the file specified in the xmyConfigOP file by the user along with the trace level.
-In that case, tracing remains on (and trace level and file are passed to child script execution requests) until the script engine replies to the execution request.
+Tracing remains on (and trace level and file are passed to child script execution requests) until the script engine replies to the execution request.
 At that time tracing is automatically turned off.

 This is used only for background script execution requests and only when there is a problem.
-It can be set in the GUI RunScript dialog box or by using the xmyCmd submit command.
+It can be set in the GUI's Run Script dialog box (see Section 10.7 of the MYNAH System Users Guide) or by using the xmyCmd submit command (see Section 16.2.5 of the MYNAH System Users Guide).